 As children and teenagers most of us have played on a sports team.
 Can you remember what it felt like to be part of a winning team or a losing team?
 Remember the elation you felt when your team won a big game and the despair of losing the big game or championship?
 It is something special to experience being part of something bigger then yourself.

 In my experience the concept of a “team based culture” is something a lot of entrepreneurs, business owners and executives want but find very difficult to achieve.
 The difficulty begins with the definition.
 Plato said that wisdom begins with the definition of terms.
 So what does Webster’s Dictionary have to say about teams: “a number of persons associated together in work or activity”.
 Webster’s goes on to describe teamwork as: “work done by several associates with each doing a part but all subordinating personal prominence to the efficiency of the whole”.
 This is a good start but does not give us enough practical detail and guidance in the business world.
-Steven Yelen a New York based Business Coach with over 20 years experience in supporting organizations and teams give us some guidance with his ideas on fundamental principles and behaviors that work.
+Steven Yelen a New York based Business Coach with over 20 years experience in supporting organizations and teams give us some guidance with his ideas on fundamental principles and behaviors that work, then it’s also worth having your GDPR checked by professional consultants as you need to be totally sure that it is perfect.

 Fundamental Principles of a Successful Team: